Boston Blazers (2009–2011)

 The Boston Blazers were an indoor lacrosse team in the National Lacrosse League (NLL).
 The Blazers were based in Boston, Massachusetts, and began play in the 2009 NLL season.

 The team was owned by Tim Armstrong, the former President of Advertising and Commerce for Google.
 NLL veteran Tom Ryan was the team's head coach until being dismissed on December 23, 2010.
-Ryan was replaced on December 28, 2010 by former Toronto Rock assistant coach Matt Sawyer.
+Ryan was replaced on December 28, 2010, by former Toronto Rock assistant coach Matt Sawyer.
 On April 7, 2008, the Blazers named veteran New England marketing executive Doug Reffue to the position of team president.

 The team was not associated with the former Boston Blazers, who played in the Major Indoor Lacrosse League (MILL, predecessor to the NLL) from 1992 to 1997.
 However, the name was chosen "in part due to the popularity and nostalgia associated with the former Boston Blazers franchise".

 On August 30, 2011, the team announced that it would be temporarily suspend operations for the 2012 season as they sought a new home facility for the 2013 season.
 However the team has yet to resume operations by 2025.
+The team was never reactivated and is considered folded.

 History

 The Blazers were originally scheduled to begin play in the 2008 NLL season.
-On July 31, 2007 the league held an expansion draft and the Blazers selected a number of players.
+On July 31, 2007, the league held an expansion draft and the Blazers selected a number of players.
 In preparation for the season, the team also made a number of trades.
 On October 16, 2007, the NLL announced that the 2008 season had been cancelled due to the failure of the league and the Professional Lacrosse Players' Association to reach a new collective bargaining agreement.
 However, the negotiations continued, and on October 25, the league announced that a new seven-year agreement had been reached, and that the season would be played.
 A new schedule was announced on November 2, 2007, but only included 12 of the expected 14 teams; the Blazers and the Arizona Sting had been removed.
 The reasons that the Blazers and Sting opted out of the season were not given, just that it was "due to a number of business issues", and that both teams would return in 2009.
 A dispersal draft was held on November 5, 2007.